Phytophthora nicotianae: Management

 Several kinds of management exist for the prevention and suppression of disease.
 A cultural method that can be effective in preventing disease is sanitation.
 Equipment should be cleaned after use in infested fields so the disease does not spread into uninfested fields.
 To disrupt chlamydospore germination crops should be grown in drained disease free soil.
 Also, avoid transplanting without thorough knowledge of the transplant.
 To limit spread of structures limit traffic in infected fields and always clean after exposure.
-Disease is favored by pH values greater than 6.2, so lowering the pH is an effective method for preventing germination. pH management can be difficult because tobacco cannot survive in very low pH soils.
+Disease is favored by pH values greater than 6.2, so lowering the pH is an effective method for preventing germination. pH management can be difficult when the crop is tobacco because it cannot survive in very low pH soils.
 Soil pH 5.5 to 6 allow successful growth of tobacco and control of disease.

 The cultural control, crop rotation, is very effective at limiting disease.
 The longer an infected field is planted in a crop other than the initial infected crop, the lower the population will become.
 A minimum three-year rotation is recommended.
 Crop rotation is recommended in combination with resistant varieties as genetic controls.
 Burley tobacco, burley tobacco hybrids, and dark tobacco are varieties of tobacco that are resistant to black shank.
 Resistance however is not reliable because a single variety has resistance to only a few races of black shank.
 Finding new lines of resistance is becoming increasingly important due to new discovered resistant races of the pathogen.

 Chemical control is most successful if used with resistant varieties.
 Metalaxyl or mefenoxam are chemistries used to control Phytophthora nicotianae.
 Ridomil Gold is an example a systemic pesticide with a metalaxyl chemistry.
 Mefenoxam is twice as active as metalaxyl, but they both have the same mode of action.
 Successful chemical control is difficult because we are limited to these two chemistries that are basically identical.
 A study by A. S. Csinos and P. F. Bertrand found out at a rate of 3.36 kg/ha would not inhibit many of the common races used in their study.
 Overall, from their study they observed that black shank severity was increasing in Georgia due to metalaxyl sensitivity and resistant races of black shank.